Credit: Lavallee Pumpkin Farm

 Six Pines

-Six Pines Haunted is north of Winnipeg and is suitable for older children and adults.
+Six Pines Haunted Attractions is north of Winnipeg and is suitable for older children and adults.
 See how you stand up against the creepy area and the scary clowns this Halloween.
 Six Pines

 Where: Six Pines, Sturgeon Road, Winnipeg